wf-basecalling documentation

 3. Aligning to a reference

 The workflow can optionally perform the alignment of the basecalled data using minimap2 to a reference of choice, provided with the --ref option.
+Additionally, the workflow will generate an IGV configuration file.
+This file allows the user to view the filtered aligned BAM in the EPI2ME Desktop Application in the Viewer tab.

 4. Duplex calling